equalizedigital/accessibility-checker/README.md

 ## Want to contribute?

 ### Prerequisites
-At Equalize Digital, we make use a specific toolset to develop our code.
+At Equalize Digital, we make use of a specific toolset to develop our code.
 Please ensure you have the following tools installed before contributing.

 * [Composer](https://getcomposer.org/)
 * [NPM](https://www.npmjs.com/)